agastyamongia/InstaRatio/README.md

 Find out who isn’t following you back on Instagram!
 This script is functional as of August 2024.

+Update: take a look at who you aren't following back either!

 ## Set Up

 1. **Download Your Instagram Data:**